zazuko/clownface/docs/context.md

 ### Multiple pointers

-A multi-pointer state is also possible, where multiple nodes are pointerd at.
+A multi-pointer state is also possible.
+The pointer can point to multiple nodes simultaneously.
 In that case `term` and `value` are going to be undefined and only their array variants will return those nodes.

-The return value of all [graph traversals](traversal.md) potentially returns a multi-pointer, thus always remember to check if `term/value` is defined.

 <run-kit>